MicrosoftDocs/SupportArticles-docs/Microsoft365/enterprise/administration/format-of-the-csv-file-not-correct-error-when-importing-contacts.md

 ## Symptoms

-An Office 365 user wants to import contacts in a CSV file that was exported from another email application such as Outlook.com.
-However, when the user tries to import the CSV file through the Office 365 portal (**People** > **Manage** > **Import contacts**), they receive the following error message:
+A Microsoft 365 user wants to import contacts in a CSV file that was exported from another email application such as Outlook.com.
+However, when the user tries to import the CSV file through the Microsoft 365 portal (**People** > **Manage** > **Import contacts**), they receive the following error message:

 > The format of the CSV file isn't correct.
 Be sure that the file was exported in the Outlook CSV Format